What is the Purpose of Creatine?

 If you’re serious about building strength, boosting power, and speeding up recovery, creatine is a supplement you should know about.
-Whether you’re lifting heavy, sprinting hard, or grinding through high-intensity training, creatine helps you train harder, recover faster, and perform better.
+Whether you’re lifting heavy, sprinting hard, or grinding through high-intensity training, creatine supplements help you train harder, recover faster, and perform better.
 Here’s everything you need to know to unlock its full potential—and why it belongs in your fitness routine.

 What is creatine?

-Benefits of Taking Creatine
+Benefits of Taking Creatine Supplements

 INCREASED STRENGTH AND POWER